100 Notable alumni of

 -

-Daisetsu Teitaro Suzuki, self-rendered in 1894 as "Daisetz", was a Japanese essayist, philosopher, religious scholar, and translator.
+Daisetsu Teitaro Suzuki, self-rendered in 1894 as Daisetz, was a Japanese essayist, philosopher, religious scholar, and translator.
 He was an authority on Buddhism, especially Zen and Shin, and was instrumental in spreading interest in these (and in Far Eastern philosophy in general) to the West.
 He was also a prolific translator of Chinese, Korean, Japanese, Vietnamese and Sanskrit literature.
-Suzuki spent several lengthy stretches teaching or lecturing at Western universities and devoted many years to a professorship at Ōtani University, a Japanese Buddhist school.
+Suzuki spent several lengthy stretches teaching or lecturing at Western universities and devoted many years to a professorship at Ōtani University, a Japanese university of the Ōtani School of Jōdo Shinshū.

 -